October 2025

 In most EOR schemes, water is used as the only injection fluid to carry additives, such as polymers or surfactants, or as a chase fluid that follows the primary fluid to help push remaining oil towards the production wells.
 In situ EOR may also use fluids other than nonsaline water to enhance production, such as polymers, noncondensable gases, or hydrocarbon gases.

-Make-up water is nonsaline or alternative water added to replace the water injected into an oil reservoir that does not return to surface.
-It may also replace recycled water because some produced water cannot be treated for further reuse and must be disposed of as wastewater.
+Make-up water is added to replace water that does not return from the oil reservoir.
+It supplements recycled water because some of the water returned to the surface cannot be treated for further reuse and must be disposed of as wastewater.

 Nonsaline water use intensity is closely related to the age of the EOR project.
 After start-up, EOR projects quickly transition from using mostly make-up water to mostly recycled produced water.
-However, as schemes age, hydrocarbon production starts to decrease, which can result in increased nonsaline water use intensity.
-Generally, the longer an EOR project operates, the higher its nonsaline water intensity.
+As schemes age and hydrocarbon production declines, nonsaline water use intensity increases.
+In general, the longer an EOR project operates, the higher its nonsaline water intensity.

 - The scheme may have been built when nonsaline water use was of less concern.
 Consequently, infrastructure may have been built to standards unsuitable for handling alternatives to nonsaline water.

-- Over time, as hydrocarbon production typically decreases, so too does revenue.
-Costs to convert to alternative water sources may be uneconomical.
+- Over time, as hydrocarbon production typically decreases, so does revenue.
+Converting to alternative water sources may be cost-prohibitive.

 - Companies may have water licences that do not expire and allow for ongoing use of nonsaline water sources.